 You’ll find sushi done the old-fashioned way at Sushi Tsujita.
 The restaurant uses a century-old way of preparation, curing the seafood with seaweed, salt, and vinegar, in order to preserve the flavor.
 The fish used ranges from blue fin tuna to Japanese barracuda.
-Sushi Tsujita also boasts an extensive sake menu.
+In addition to serving some of the best sushi in L.A., Sushi Tsujita also boasts an extensive sake menu.

 8. Kiriko Sushi

 Kiriko Sushi focuses on traditional techniques, yet with a western influence.
 The tapas style menu fluctuates with the market options and with the seasons, with eclectic items including sea urchin, sweet shrimp, freshwater eel, oyster half shell, salmon eggs, and soft shell crab rolls.

 #foodadventures + #foodreview #host #snapdragon #celebrates his #little #brothers #birthday by having #beefsashimi #wrapped in #uni #seaurchin #topped it off with #caviar in #urasawa #rodeodrive #beverlyhills #90210 #lunchtime #foodporn #instafood #foodorgasm #happybirthday #japanesefood #sushi #sashimi #nigiri

 A photo posted by Wusan Wu (@woogdragon) on

 Upscale Japanese restaurant Urasawa’s head chef Hiroyuki Urasawa strictly follows several rules, including the fact that everything must be eaten within ten seconds of being made.
 You won’t have a hard time devouring anything made by the chef, including dishes and desserts that are literally sprinkled with gold.